abi-chmend/librocast/reports/week7_status_report.md

   1. Goals from the last week

-     - Add user search feature in addition to book search
-     - Set up build automation
-     - Set up automated testing and continuous integration

-  2. This week all members continued to work on their tasks and components.
-We set up automated testing and continuous integration

-  3. Goals:
      - Finish and connect components for beta release.
 Have a usable app
      - Improve documentation
      - Add more tests

+  2. This week all members continued to work on their tasks and components.
+We worked on getting the frontend connected to the backend.
+We also prepared for the beta release and tried to fix some issues with our tests.

+  3. Goals:
+     - Fix failing tests
+        - User authentication
+     - Add more tests
+     - Functionality (front and backend) to allow users to add books and view their library

 - Contributions of individual team members